Atalanta/cucumber-chef/README.md

 * Sets up a server called `devopserver`.
 * Makes the server persistant (it will remain up after the test finishes, which is the default behaviour).
+* Assigns what linux distro and release to use for the container.
 * Assigns it an IP address on the test lab network (this can be omitted for an auto-assigned IP).
 * Tells Cucumber-Chef to provision the server.
 * Adds the `chef-client::service` recipe in to the chef-client's run list.